Supreme Court won't allow Oklahoma to reclaim federal money in dispute over abortion referrals

 WASHINGTON -- The Supreme Court on Tuesday rejected Oklahoma's emergency appeal seeking to restore a $4.5 million grant for family planning services in an ongoing dispute over the state’s refusal to refer pregnant women to a nationwide hotline that provides information about abortion and other options.

-The brief 6-3 order did not detail the court's reasoning, as is typical, but says Justices Clarence Thomas, Samuel Alito and Neil Gorsuch would have sided with Oklahoma.
+The brief order did not detail the court's reasoning, as is typical, but says three justices — Clarence Thomas, Samuel Alito and Neil Gorsuch — would have sided with Oklahoma.

 Lower courts had ruled that the federal Health and Human Services Department's decision to cut off Oklahoma from the funds did not violate federal law.